rosedu/techblog/README.md

 you can even contribute with an article through a pull request, after forking techblog.
 We happily accept any contributions.
 Thanks!

-To build locally you need to have `fabricate` installed.
-Then you can use `fab devel` and preview the site in browser.
-When all is ready, if you have rights you can do a `fab deploy` to update the contents to the serving machine.

-To build locally without having `fabricate` you can use `jekyll` and preview each HTML page separately or `jekyll --server` to have a dummy server set up for serving the entire site (default is localhost, port 4000).

 [ROSEdu]: http://rosedu.org/ "ROSEdu"
 [techblog]: http://techblog.rosedu.org/ "Techblog"
 [wiki]: https://github.com/rosedu/techblog/wiki "Techblog's wiki"